titaniumnetwork-dev/Alu/README.md

 This command should clone Alu's frontend, as well as [alu-games](https://github.com/wearrrrr/alu-games).
 If you wish to skip cloning games, then leave out the last flag.

-Then simply run `npm i` to install all node_modules, and then build the frontend with `npm run build`, this shouldn't take more than a couple seconds.
+Run `cd Alu`, then simply run `npm i` to install all node_modules, and then build the frontend with `npm run build`, this shouldn't take more than a couple seconds.

 Finally, run `npm start` to actually serve Alu!
 It defaults to port 3000 for everything, but this can be specified in an env file.